The Hand & Wrist Center

-- We have an online Patient Portal handwristportal.com where copies of medical records, copies of completed patient forms, school and work notes can be viewed and downloaded at any time after all appointments.
+- We have an online Patient Portal handwristportal.com where copies of medical records, copies of completed patient forms, school and work notes can be viewed and downloaded to minimize physical contact.

-- Our Center processes disability forms electronically with the Employment Development Department (EDD).
+- Our Center processes disability forms electronically with the Employment Development Department (EDD) to minimize physical contact.
 Paper claim forms can still be processed at any time.

 We will continue to update our website with evolving information regarding our services, hours and other Center information as changes arise.